 Pluto/Charon - Double Dwarf Planet

-Above is a Hubble Space Telescope image of the actual planet
+Above is a Hubble Space Telescope image of planet

 Pluto.
-Below is an idea of what Pluto might be feeling emotionally after being
+Below the HST image is a great photo of Pluto taken by the New Horizons satellite.
+Below is what Pluto might be feeling emotionally after being

 summarily demoted from the status of planet to that of lowly dwarf planet following